whoisbe/otel2elastic/Notes/instrument.md

 ```bash
 opentelemetry-bootstrap -a install
 ```
  9. Finally you can use `opentelemetry-instrument` to run the flask application along with instrumentation to get traces.
+The following command sends telemetry to localhost:4317, which is what the collector you setup in the previous step is listening on.
 ```bash
 opentelemetry-instrument --metrics_exporter none flask run
 ```